oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 	* CPU cores and memory for VM shapes; CPU cores, memory and storage for non-VM (or bare metal) shapes.
 To get a list of shapes, use the [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/mysql/20190415/ShapeSummary/ListShapes) operation.
 * `source` - (Optional) Parameters detailing how to provision the initial data of the system.
 	* `backup_id` - (Required when source_type=BACKUP) The OCID of the backup to be used as the source for the new DB System.
+	* `db_system_id` - (Required when source_type=PITR) The OCID of the DB System from which a backup shall be selected to be restored when creating the new DB System.
+Use this together with recovery point to perform a point in time recovery operation.
+	* `recovery_point` - (Applicable when source_type=PITR) The date and time, as per RFC 3339, of the change up to which the new DB System shall be restored to, using a backup and logs from the original DB System.
+In case no point in time is specified, then this new DB System shall be restored up to the latest change recorded for the original DB System.
 	* `source_type` - (Required) The specific source identifier.
 Use `BACKUP` for creating a new database by restoring from a backup.
 * `subnet_id` - (Required) The OCID of the subnet the DB System is associated with.
 * `state` - (Optional) (Updatable) The target state for the DB System.
 Could be set to `ACTIVE` or `INACTIVE`.